Gérard Bessière

-Gérard Bessière (born 1928) is a French diarist, poet, priest of the Diocese of Cahors, former national chaplain for the teaching staff of university parish, former journalist of the weekly magazine La Vie, and author of numerous books on spirituality.
-He is now retired to a village in Lot.
+Gérard Bessière ([ʒeʁaʁ bɛsjɛʁ]; 27 January 1928 – 8 December 2024) was a French diarist, poet, priest of the Diocese of Cahors, onetime national chaplain for the teaching staff of university parish, journalist of the weekly magazine La Vie, and author of numerous books on spirituality.
+He retired to a village in Lot.

-Career
+Life and career

 Bessière was born in Luzech, Lot, in south-western France.
 His studies took place at the seminaries in Gourdon, in Cahors and the Institut Catholique de Paris.
 After studying theology, philosophy, exegesis and Biblical languages, he obtained a Philosophy Degree at the Sorbonne University, and was occupied for a long time with clergy training in the department of Lot.
-He has collaborated with the publishing house Éditions du Cerf, for which he created the collection Jésus depuis Jésus.
+He collaborated with the publishing house Éditions du Cerf, for which he created the collection Jésus depuis Jésus.
 Together with Hyacinthe Vulliez he founded the magazine Notre Histoire.
 He made headlines in 2009 by excommunicating the pope.

-Bessière is particularly interested in research on Jesus, he has published several works at Éditions du Cerf, including Jésus est devant, Jésus insaisissable, Dieu est bien jeune, Le feu qui rafraîchit; and a richly illustrated monograph Jésus : Le dieu inattendu, published in the collection "Découvertes Gallimard".
+Bessière was particularly interested in research on Jesus; he published several works at Éditions du Cerf, including Jésus est devant, Jésus insaisissable, Dieu est bien jeune, Le feu qui rafraîchit; and a richly illustrated monograph Jésus : Le dieu inattendu, published in the collection "Découvertes Gallimard".

+Bessière died on 8 December 2024, at the age of 96.